-Kathy Nolan - Client Services Manager and a Corporate Attorney for Shoobx, Inc.
+Kathy Nolan - Former Client Services Manager and a Corporate Attorney for Shoobx, Inc.

-Anita Ryan - Staff Attorney at Shoobx, Inc.
+Anita Ryan - Director, Contracts Management at Fidelity

 Close your eyes and imagine the worst termination: